 What Are the Hand Signals for Bike Riding?

 When you’re signaling that you’re about to make a right turn, you have two options.
-First, you can extend your left arm as you would when making a left turn.
+First, you can extend your left arm outstretched as you would when making a left turn.
 Then, bend your elbow upwards to make a right angle with your hand open.
 Second, you can extend your right arm out horizontally.

 Also, this stop signal is the most common hand signal and the one that’s agreed upon in most states, including Georgia.
 However, there’s another signal that’s used in other parts of the United States.
-It consists of sticking out your left arm and pointing downwards, keeping your arm straight with the palm facing those behind you.
+It consists of sticking out your left arm and pointing your fingers downwards, keeping your left arm straight with the palm facing those behind you.

 Even though you won’t use the second signal if you’re cycling in Georgia, you’ll still benefit from knowing it, as you’ll be able to comprehend it when other bicyclists are using it.
-And remember that if you don’t feel comfortable removing your hands from the handlebars, warn other cyclists by yelling “stopping”.
+And remember that if you don’t feel comfortable stopping or removing your hands from the handlebars, warn other cyclists by yelling “stopping”.